MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroup.md

 ## <a name="setenddate-string-enddate-"></a>setEndDate(string endDate)
-Sets the date when you want ads in this ad group to stop serving.
+Sets the date when ads in this ad group stop serving.
 Set an end date only if you want ads in the group to stop serving on a specific date.

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-endDate|string|The date when you want ads in the ad group to stop serving.
+endDate|string|The date when ads in the ad group stop serving.
 Specify the date in the form, YYYYMMDD.

 ### Returns
 |Type|Description|